cyplo/talks/conferences/slides.md

 # go and explore
 ## plan your next conference now. bonus points for speaking there
-Note: talk to people. tech conferences allow you to start talking to strangers more easily - i.e. what's your project about ?
+Note: talk to people. tech conferences allow you to start talking to strangers more easily - i.e. what's your project about ? better than internet - projects start there, by the time you lear about project on the net it's already big.

 ---